Photo by Drew Hays on Unsplash

 Does knowing that you are "Vice President of XXX University Music Club" helps?

-Instead, focus more on what self-initiatives you have been taking, outside the normal schooling track, to learn and grow.
+Instead, focus more on what self-initiatives and courses you have been taking, outside the normal schooling track, to learn and grow.

 Don't do this